spryker/spryker-shop-core/Bundles/ProductReviewWidget/src/SprykerShop/Yves/ProductReviewWidget/Theme/default/components/molecules/rating-selector/README.md

 # new-review-form (molecule)

-Displays rating indicated by stars (usually 1–5), the highest number of stars indicating the best quality etc.
+Displays rating represented by stars (usually 1–5), the highest number of stars indicating the best quality etc.

 ## Code sample